ftilde/ugdb/README.md

     -n, --nx         Do not execute commands from any .gdbinit initialization files.
     -q, --quiet      "Quiet".
 Do not print the introductory and copyright messages.
 These messages are also suppressed in batch mode.
+        --rr         Start ugdb as an interface for rr.
+Trailing ugdb arguments will be passed to rr replay instead.
     -V, --version    Prints version information

 OPTIONS:
+    -b <bps>
-    -b <bps>                        Set the line speed (baud rate or bits per second) of any serial interface used by GDB for remote debugging.
+            Set the line speed (baud rate or bits per second) of any serial interface used by GDB for remote debugging.

+        --cd <cd>
-        --cd <cd>                   Run GDB using directory as its working directory, instead of the current directory.
+            Run GDB using directory as its working directory, instead of the current directory.

     -x, --command <command_file>                                      Execute GDB commands from file.
     -c, --core <core_file>                                            Use file file as a core dump to examine.
+        --gdb <gdb_path>                                              Path to alternative gdb binary. [default: gdb] -e, --initial-expression <initial_expression_table_entries>...
+Define initial entries for the expression table.
+        --layout <layout>
+            Define the initial tui layout via a format string. [default: (1s-1c)|(1e-1t)]

+        --log_dir <log_dir>
-        --gdb <gdb_path>            Path to alternative gdb binary. [default: gdb] --log_dir <log_dir>         Directory in which the log file will be stored [default: /tmp] -p, --pid <proc_id>             Attach to process with given id.
+            Directory in which the log file will be stored. [default: /tmp]

+    -p, --pid <proc_id>                                               Attach to process with given id.
-    -d, --directory <source_dir>    Add directory to the path to search for source files.
+    -d, --directory <source_dir>
+            Add directory to the path to search for source files.

     -s, --symbols <symbol_file>                                       Read symbols from the given file.

 ARGS:
     <program>...
 Path to program to debug (with arguments).